FAQs

 What is Rainbow Roll Fest?

 Rainbow Roll Fest is a 3-day online festival celebrating LBGTQIA+-led Actual Play shows.
-Rainbow Roll Fest is brought to you by Rainbow Roll Network (that's us!).
-This is the fest's third year, and we are so excited for what is in store!
+Rainbow Roll Fest is brought to you by Rainbow Roll Network.
+2025 will be our fourth year of the Fest, and we are so excited for what is in store!

 When is Rainbow Roll Fest?

-Rainbow Roll Fest will take place over the weekend of June 28th-30th, 2024.
+Rainbow Roll Fest will take place in June 2025.

 How many shows will be in the festival?